Lightning: Lightning and climate change feedbacks

+As lightning is influenced by climate change, there is a corresponding change to the lightning's influence on climate.
+These changes can lead to further climate change, thus creating a climate change feedback.

+Lightning leads to the production of tropospheric ozone and destruction of methane, both greenhouse gases and air pollutants.
+Therefore, the net impact of lightning on climate depends on the balance between this warming and cooling effect of the gases' effects on atmospheric chemistry.
+Predictions of this feedback can vary, resulting in either no change (net zero feedback), or a warming effect (positive feedback), depending on the method used to predict lightning.

+Lightning is the major natural cause of wildfire, estimated to cause 10% of forest fires worldwide.
+Wildfire can contribute to climate change.
+Because wildfires emit greenhouse gases, and also affect vegetation cover (which affects how much sunlight is reflected), a lightning-wildfire feedback is possible.
+Multiple studies suggest there could be an increase in Boreal and Arctic lightning-ignited fires in response to climate change.
+There is evidence that arctic lightning wildfire feedback may also influence vegetation and permafrost cover.
+The impact of lightning on fires in the tropics remains uncertain.

-In culture and religion
+In culture

+The first known photograph of lightning is from 1847, by Thomas Martin Easterly.
+The first surviving photograph is from 1882, by William Nicholson Jennings.

 Religion and mythology

-In many cultures, lightning has been viewed as part of a deity or a deity in and of itself.
+In many cultures, lightning has been viewed as a sign or part of a deity or a deity in and of itself.
 These include the Greek god Zeus, the Aztec god Tlaloc, the Mayan God K, Slavic mythology's Perun, the Baltic Pērkons/Perkūnas, Thor in Norse mythology, Ukko in Finnish mythology, the Hindu god Indra, the Yoruba god Sango, Illapa in Inca mythology and the Shinto god Raijin.
+The ancient Etruscans produced guides to divining the future based on the omens supposedly displayed by thunder or lightning.
+Such use of thunder and lightning in divination is also known as ceraunoscopy, a kind of aeromancy.
 In the traditional religion of the African Bantu tribes, lightning is a sign of the ire of the gods.
 Scriptures in Judaism, Islam and Christianity also ascribe supernatural importance to lightning.
-In Christianity, the Second Coming of Jesus is compared to lightning.

 In popular culture

-The expression "Lightning never strikes twice (in the same place)" is similar to "Opportunity never knocks twice" in the vein of a "once in a lifetime" opportunity, i.e., something that is generally considered improbable.
-Similarly, "A bolt from the blue" refers to something totally unexpected, and "A person being struck by lightning" is an imaginative or comedic metaphor for someone to experience a once in a lifetime, striking, sudden lightning-speed revelation, similar to an epiphany or an enlightenment.

-Although sometimes used figuratively as above, the idea that lightning never strikes the same place twice is a common myth.
+Although sometimes used figuratively, the idea that lightning never strikes the same place twice is a common myth.
 In fact, lightning can, and often does, strike the same place more than once.
 Lightning in a thunderstorm is more likely to strike objects and spots that are more prominent or conductive.
 For instance, lightning strikes the Empire State Building in New York City on average 23 times per year.

 In French and Italian, the expression for "Love at first sight" is coup de foudre and colpo di fulmine, respectively, which literally translated means "lightning strike".
-Some European languages have a separate word for lightning which strikes the ground (as opposed to lightning in general); often it is a cognate of the English word "rays".
-The name of Australia's most celebrated thoroughbred horse, Phar Lap, derives from the shared Zhuang and Thai word for lightning.